 When you write a check, you should act as if the money is not in your account because that is the case.
 In the past, people accomplished this goal by writing down the details of each transaction in a book called a check register.
 It is still recommended that you balance your checking accounts regularly, whether you do so manually or electronically.

 It’s possible that you’re used to having to wait several days, or even longer, before seeing money taken out of your account.
 During this period, the check will be considered “outstanding,” and you will be free to use the money for any purpose you choose.
 If you did this, however, you would be spending that money twice, committing fraud, and putting yourself in a position where you would have to pay overdraft fees.
 “Taking advantage of the float” refers to the practise of reusing the same funds more than once while waiting for a check to clear.
 It can result in a variety of issues, including checks being returned unpaid.

 How Long Do You Have?

-It is technically illegal to write a check that you know can’t clear, so only write reviews when you have funds available.
-In practice, you may have a few days.
-Processing times may depend on whether you mail the check or hand it to a cashier at a major retailer.
-Checkout registers equipped with check scanners can instantly convert your paper check into an electronic review.
-When that happens, expect the bill to hit your bank account quickly.
+It is technically against the law to write a check that you are aware won’t clear, so you should only do so when you have sufficient funds in your account.
+In actuality, you might have a few days to prepare.
+The amount of time it takes to process the check could vary depending on whether you mail it or give it to a cashier at a major retailer.
+Check scanners built into checkout registers make it possible to instantly convert a paper check into an electronic record of the transaction.
+When that occurs, you should anticipate that the bill will quickly hit your bank account.